Students who attend their classes, in general are engaged in school and learning and achieve.

-- Establishing an email contact with your student’s form teacher and subject teachers, then keeping them informed of absences throughout the year is very helpful.
+- Establishing an email contact with your student’s Ako Teacher and Subject Teachers, then keeping them informed of absences throughout the year is very helpful.

 - It is a Ministry requirement that when students are going to be absent from school for a day or more for a reason other than sickness, bereavement etc., approval for such absence must be sought from the Principal.

-- Email the Principal, Peter Leggat, on Principal@onslow.school.nz requesting approval and advising the details of such absence as soon as possible before the requested leave.
+- Email the Principal, Sheena Millar, on Principal@onslow.school.nz requesting approval and advising the details of such absence as soon as possible before the requested leave.

-- It is the student’s responsibility to inform all their teachers as soon as they have leave confirmed from the principal.
+- It is the student’s responsibility to inform all their teachers as soon as the leave is confirmed by the Principal.

 Attendance - Student Role

-- Attend ALL your timetabled classes, form times and assemblies.
-Senior students, who have a study spell 1, must attend form time after it.
+- Attend ALL your timetabled classes, Ako times and assemblies.

-- If you miss a class, form time or assembly you must provide a parental or teacher written explanation for the absence.
+- If you miss a class, Ako or assembly you must provide a parental or teacher written explanation for the absence.
 It is YOUR responsibility to explain the absence by providing signed written explanation from parent or teacher of the class you missed.

-- Students must bring a note to their form teacher on the day of their return unless parents have already explained the absence to the attendance line or Attendance Officer
+- Students must bring a note to their Ako Teacher on the day of their return unless parents have already explained the absence to the attendance line or Attendance Officer.

 - Students who need to leave school during the day must sign out, and they must also sign in upon return.
 If signing in or out for an appointment, students should take their note with them to show the office staff unless parents have already explained the absence to the office.

 - Year 9-12 students may not leave the school during the day without written permission from their caregivers.
 Year 11 and Year 12 students may go home after spell 4 if they do not have a scheduled class spell 5.
-Year 12 may start at form time if they are free spell 1.
+Senior students may start at Spell 2 if they have a free Spell 1.

-- At form time, the Form Teacher will ask students to explain any ‘unexplained absences’.
+- At Ako time, the Ako Teacher will ask students to explain any ‘unexplained absences’.